wordware-ai/magnitude-fork/README.md

 For more information on how to build test cases see <a href="https://docs.magnitude.run/core-concepts/building-test-cases" target="_blank">our docs.</a>

 ## Integrating with CI/CD
 You can run Magnitude tests in CI anywhere that you could run Playwright tests, just include LLM client credentials.
-For instructions on running tests cases on build/deploy steps for specific cloud platforms, see our [deployment docs](https://docs.magnitude.run/deployment/overview).
+For instructions on running tests cases on GitHub actions, see [here](https://docs.magnitude.run/deployment/overview).

 ## FAQ